Private Water Supplies

 The property seller must ensure suitable filtration and disinfection treatment is fitted and properly maintained before we visit, to avoid costly resampling and possible delays in the conveyancing.

 The cost of this service is detailed here.
+Please note that from 06 January 2025 we will require payment in advance of any sample.

 This includes collection and delivery of samples to the laboratory, reporting of results and advice with regard to any remediation of the supply which may be necessary.